JumaJuiceTime/CairnHack/Blood Moon's Gaze/wardens-guide/combat.md

 **Warden**: _"Yes, and you'll need to reference how much HP you lost in the attack.
 Now let's see...
 You had 6 HP but no armor, and you took 6 damage in the attack.
 That means you should receive a **Reorienting Head Wound**!"_

 **Lucius**: _"You sound a little too excited about this.
 OK, it says I need to roll 1d6...
-I got a 3, which indicates DEX.
-Now I need to roll 3d6, and if the total is greater than my current Dexterity score, I get to keep it, right?
+I got a 3, which indicates AGL.
+Now I need to roll 3d6, and if the total is greater than my current Agility score, I get to keep it, right?
 Alright... hey, a 14!
 That's slightly higher than what I have already!
 Maybe getting knocked in the head isn't all that bad?"_

 **Warden**: _"Perhaps.
 One point fewer and you'd have been diseased, and one point greater and you'd lose your hearing for a while.
-Write down your new DEX score.
+Write down your new AGL score.
 You really are lucky, you know that?
 Anyway, it's now time for the PCs to act again."_

 **Wolfram**: _"I shall riposte against the shorter man!"_